StreetCodeAcademy/programming-fundamentals/python-curriculum/Variables_Lesson1/README.md

 Then, `Name` will contain the string `"Diwakar Ganesan"`.
 The last line of code used the **+** symbol to combine together three strings: `FirstName`, `" "` (a space character), and `LastName`.

 Always remember: **text in python must be surrounded by quotes**.

+### Try it:

+Go ahead and work with your mentor to make several variables that store words or sentences this time.
+Again, try running your code and see if there are any errors.
+Like before, nothing should print out yet.

 ##Print Statements
 We're now going to talk about `print` statements!
 Remember the first line of code you wrote in this exercize? `print ("Hello, World')`.
 This line of code is called a print statement.
 A print statement is used to output lines of **text** to your screen!
 For example, if I write the following lines of code: